bwoodworth/hassio-addons/pentair-screenlogic/README.md

 * This addon requires a MQTT broker to pass state and commands to Screenlogic.

-* Add repository to you addons and install: https://github.com/bwoodworth/hassio-addons
+* Add repository to your addons and install: https://github.com/bwoodworth/hassio-addons

 * Set config options: